 80. The Aly Sterling Consulting Firm put together a great workshop on Philanthropy Starts at Home outlining the importance of asking existing supporters for financial contributions.

-- Each year Giving USA analyzes trends in charitable donations across our country and publishes the results both as an infographic and as a summary report.
-The topline has not changed in 40 years: More than 70% of all donations come from individuals.
+- UPDATED!
+Each year Giving USA analyzes trends in charitable giving across our country and publishes the results.
+The main report costs money (well worth it for large organizations) but smaller groups can access summary information and a number of articles detailing key findings.
+While 2018 saw noticeable changes in giving that can be related to the tax cut laws in 2017, the topline has not changed in 40 years: nearly 70% of all donations come from individuals.
 Not businesses.
 Not foundations.
 Individuals.

 - NEW!
 Capital Campaigns are their own animal, and should be undertaken only when the board is thoroughly knowledgeable.
 Here is a handout from BoardSource.